Tiernebre/zone-blitz-deprecated/README.md

 ## Contributing

 Contributing is currently closed off _until_ an alpha launch has been fully published.
-Please see the above [roadmap](./docs/roadmap.md) for more details.
+Please see the [roadmap](./docs/roadmap.md) for more details.

 ## Authors